 Of course, some purists might avoid having their vocals adjusted by a piece of software.
-On the other hand, the extreme quality of today’s recordings requires perfection at any level: that’s where even the most traditional musician might indulge in a little retouch.
+On the other hand, the expected standard of today’s recordings requires perfection at any level: that’s where even the most traditional musician might indulge in a little retouch.

 If its corrective use is now largely accepted, its deliberate use to alter human voice is often criticized.

 This latter use has been very popular among rap, trap, and hip-hop artists since the late 2000s.
 It helps to achieve almost a de-humanized effect, where the artist’s voice is perfectly integrated into the electronic, artificial beats.

 After all, this kind of effect is not new to the world of rap and hip-hop, as talk boxes have always been very popular in these genres.